(originally published Oct 2010)

-We need to look at the basics, what are amino acids and proteins?
+We need to consider the basics, what are amino acids and proteins?

 An important variable is the ability of the body to synthesize non-essential amino acids when they are metabolized or depleted during exercise.
-In particular glutamine, which is used during prolonged exercise or stress may need to be replaced if reduced by over training or severe stress of any sort.
+In particular, glutamine, which is used during prolonged exercise or stress may need to be replenished if reduced by over-training or severe stress of any sort.
 Even though it is the most abundant amino acid in the body it is difficult to keep up with demand under severe stress.
-When plasma amino acid concentrations are depleted which is the case in hard training athletes, the immune system also becomes suppressed making the athlete more susceptible to sickness.
-Although glutamine has been shown to increase in after short term high intensity exercise, long term exercise is related to a decrease in glutamine.
+When plasma amino acid concentrations are depleted, which is the case in hard training athletes, the immune system also becomes suppressed making the athlete more susceptible to sickness.
+Although glutamine has been shown to increase after short term high intensity exercise, long term exercise is related to a decrease in glutamine.
 This decrease has been associated with the development of illness following long term exercise (marathon and longer) and with overtraining syndrome.
-The athlete feels fatigue, has sleep disturbances and difficulty performing much less functioning.
+The athlete feels fatigue, has sleep disturbances and difficulty performing, much less functioning.
 Heart rate responses are not consistent with effort and the resting heart rate is elevated.
-Development in particular or respiratory illnesses is common.
+Development of respiratory illnesses is common.
 Supplementation with branched chain amino acids helps to prevent this decrease and the consequences of overtraining.

-Eating quality food is the best way to get amino acids into the diet, through lean meats, and dairy products and vegetables and legumes.
-However, unlike John Collins during that first Ironman, most athletes do not want to eat a bowl of chili on the bike.
+Eating quality food is the best way to get amino acids into the diet, through lean meats, dairy products, vegetables and legumes.
+However, unlike John Collins during that first IRONMAN, most athletes do not want to eat a bowl of chili on the bike.
 When you eat foods, high quality or not, amino acids are digested and metabolized by the liver.
 Thus much of the protein is not used as it exceeds the ability of the liver to use it.
-Eating regular food during and right after an intense effort just isn’t practical nor is it as effective even if the basic components for muscle healing are there.
+Eating regular food during and right after an intense effort just isn’t practical nor is it as effective even if the basic nutritional components for muscle healing are available.

 Note also that naturally occurring food proteins contain only 4% to 8% of their amino acid as glutamine.
 It is also easily destroyed by cooking.
 Raw vegetables can be a good source of glutamine though dietary glutamine is not easily absorbed through the intestine.

 So I think the choice is simple.
 I like chili as much as the next person, but really, it gets kind of messy while you’re in your aerobars.
 The research clearly supports the use of BCAA’s and free form amino acids.
-I like the EFS sport drink and the shots for the bike and the run.
+I like the EFS sport drink and the EFS Liquid Shots for the bike and the run.
 And though at First Endurance we clearly believe all that is necessary to fuel exercise of any distance is carbohydrates, electrolytes and fluid, consuming some free form amino acids looks to offer a little extra benefit.

 Ultragen, a recovery drink, has whey protein isolate and whey protein hydrolysate which are absorbed rapidly.
 Ultragen is also fortified with 6g of glutamine and 4.5g of branched chain amino acids.
 Following a race these proteins are delivered at the critical first 30 minutes when the muscles are most open to absorbing nutrients and a protein that can be absorbed during recovery and rebuilding.